 To be clear, this doesn’t mean you can’t open your pool earlier, especially if you have a heater that can keep the water at least 70 degrees.
 However, if you open it early, expect to spend more time and money maintaining your pool until the weather gets properly warm.

 Questions?
-Let us know!
+Let me know!
 I’ll be writing a guide on opening above ground pools soon too, which isn’t too different from an inground pool.